Have You Hit A Wall In Your Couple's Communication?

 First of all, you’re not alone.
-This dynamic, as frustrating as it is, is not uncommon.
+This breakdown in couple's communication, as frustrating as it is, is not uncommon.
 Many couples get to a point where they experience this same kind of distance and volatility in their relationship.
 And yes, it is completely and utterly maddening, not to mention exhausting.
 Other feelings may also come up such as anger, sadness, powerlessness, and hopelessness.

 You may have judgment toward yourself or your partner.
 You may fear for the future of your relationship.
 You may feel a sense of guilt that your constant fighting is impacting the kids and other members of the family.

 And yet, you still can’t seem to get out of this cycle.

 In order to understand how your couple's communication has ended up here, you have to look past the content of the fights, past the words to see what’s really happening.
 What is going on underneath?
 This isn’t an easy task and this is one way couple's therapy can help.

 Couple's therapy can help you see that what is actually happening between you and your partner (and what you are communicating to each other however unsuccessfully) is a reflection of unmet emotional needs.